-Figure B.9 Methodology for Calculating the Non-Single Occupancy Vehicle (Non-SOV) Performance Measure
+Figure P.9 Methodology for Calculating the Non-Single Occupancy Vehicle (Non-SOV) Performance Measure

-FHWA provided three methodologies that can be utilized to calculate the Congestion Mitigation and Air-Quality Improvement (CMAQ) performance measure related to percent of non-SOV travel in an urbanized area.
+FHWA provided three methodologies that can be utilized to calculate the CMAQ performance measure related to percent of non-SOV travel in an urbanized area.
 The following describe the three methodologies:

-1. Utilize SOV travel data that is available from the U.S. Census American Community Survey to calculate the performance measures with the following formula:
+1. Utilize SOV travel data that are available from the U.S. Census American Community Survey to calculate the performance measures with the following formula:

-Percent of Non - SOV Travel = 100 percent - percent of SOV Travel
+Percent of non-SOV Travel = 100 percent - percent of SOV Travel